binoculars/ffmpeg-build-lambda/README.md

 ## License
 All of the code solely contained in this repository is licensed under the Unlicense.
 Each of the git submodules and dependencies are licensed separately.
-In the current configuration, Specific builds of FFmpeg are licensed under the GPL.
+In the current configuration, Specific builds of FFmpeg are licensed under the GPLv3.
 Modification of the build script may result in unredistributable binaries.
 Please be mindful of this when forking.

 ## Releases